Filters Filters — How Long to Backwash Pool Sand Filter: Complete Guide

 Quick Answer

 Backwash your pool sand filter for 2-3 minutes or until the water in the sight glass runs clear.
-This typically happens when your pressure gauge reads 8-10 PSI above the clean starting pressure.
+It's time to start a backwash when your pressure gauge reads 8-10 PSI above the clean starting pressure; then run it for 2-3 minutes until the sight glass runs clear.

 How to Determine Backwash Duration